Early morning crash kills Osprey man

-An early Wednesday morning crash on U.S. 41 in Osprey claimed the life of a man.
-According to troopers, 48-year-old Michael Allen Sanders of Osprey was traveling north on U.S. 41, south of West Bay Street, around 4 a.m. in a white 2004 Chevy Impala.
+An early Wednesday morning crash on U.S. 41 in Osprey claimed the life of an Osprey man.
+According to the Florida Highway Patrol, 48-year-old Michael Allen Sanders was traveling north on U.S. 41, south of West Bay Street, around 4 a.m. in a white 2004 Chevy Impala.
 The vehicle lost control, traveled across the curbed median and the southbound lanes of U.S. 41, eventually colliding with a traffic control signal pole at the intersection.
 Sanders was killed.
 The accident remains under investigation.

 Post a comment as